bitsandvolts/bitsandvolts.github.io/_posts/2021-05-02-gs_00001_computer_setup.md

 SATA connectors for your HDD and SSD drives, in total 6 USB 3.2 ports, VGA, HDMI, and DVI-D for your monitors.

-As for RAM, I would use 2 x 8 GB DDR4 memory.
+As for RAM, I would use <nobr>2 x 8 GB</nobr> DDR4 memory.
 Note that you have to match the specification of the motherboard and CPU.
 If the CPU requires DDR4 you cannot use a RAM with DDR3.
 Also, pay attention to the clock speed.
 The higher the speed, the better the performance as long it is supported by the CPU and motherboard.
 Additionally, there exists a maximum number of RAMs as well as a maximal amount of storage.
-For B450M PRO-VDH MAX, this is 4 RAMs with a total of up to 128 GB.
-By the way: 2 x 8 GB memories usually perform better than a single 16 GB memory since they can be accessed in parallel.
-If you want to save money you can start with a single 8 GB RAM and buy a second one later if you need to.
+For B450M PRO-VDH MAX, this is 4 RAMs with a total of up to <nobr>128 GB</nobr>.
+By the way: <nobr>2 x 8 GB</nobr> /nobrmemories usually perform better than a single <nobr>16 GB</nobr> memory since they can be accessed in parallel.
+If you want to save money you can start with a single
+<nobr>8 GB<nobr> RAM and buy a second one later if you need to.

 As I said earlier, I recommend combining SSD and HDD drives.
-The SSD is still more expensive so I use it only for the operating system and programs that I use frequently.
-256 GB were enough for me so far.
+The SSD is still more expensive so I use it only for the operating system and programs that I use frequently. <nobr>256 GB</nobr> were enough for me so far.
 Data that I do not use that often like pictures of my last vacation, I store on an HDD.
-Here I bought 1 TB.
+Here I bought <nobr>1 TB</nobr>.
 If you find out that either the SSD or HDD is not enough you can buy a third drive later.

 Lastly, you need a power supply, a computer housing and some thermal paste.
 For the supply, you need to sum up the power requirements of your parts.
-Since there is not so much price difference in low power segments, you can just buy a 400 W power supply.
-This is enough even you add a low- to mid-range graphics card.
+Since there is not so much price difference in low power segments, you can just buy a
+<nobr>400 W</nobr> power supply.
+This is enough even you add a low- to mid-range
+graphics card.
 As for housing, you can almost choose whatever you like.
 Keep an eye on the form factor and the provided interfaces.
 A housing with preinstalled fans makes the assembling easier for you.
 The thermal paste needs to be put between the processer and the heat sink to guarantee optimal cooling.
 Sometimes the fan already has some thermal paste on it.
 Then, you do not need additional paste.

 Here are the parts I described above: